 The third of the publications in series “12 Rules of the Cross-Border Secondment of Employees” focuses on the situation of seconding an employee to Poland.
-In this series we will present the most important issues related to the process of seconding employees to Poland and from Poland.
+In this series we will present the most important issues related to the process of seconding employees to another country.
 Each publication will present an individual issue in details.
 The entire series of articles will be a compendium of general knowledge on the cross-border secondment of employees.

 Tax residence – Polish regulations